 Today, I feel honored to share the first of two episodes with one of my favorite women in the health and wellness space!
-Dr. Tabatha Barber is a triple board-certified OB-Gyn specializing in perimenopause, menopause, and functional medicine.
+Dr. Tabatha Barber is a triple board-certified OB-Gyn specializing in perimenopause, menopause, functional medicine, and hormonal imbalances.
 She is often affectionately referred to as the Gutsy Gynecologist, and she has a wonderful podcast called The Gutsy Gynecologist Show.

 Dr. Barber is speaking out on behalf of middle-aged women!
 She does not focus on any specific age group because she prefers to think about women on a continuum.

 In this episode, she talks with me about perimenopause, lifestyle management, and navigating the transition to middle age.
-We discuss the impact of oral contraceptives, their effect on the gut microbiome, and informed consent.
-We talk about vitamin and mineral depletion and therapies typically used in middle age- including IUDs, ablations, and hysterectomies.
-We dive into how to navigate cycle mapping and successfully integrate intermittent fasting during perimenopause.
-We also briefly touch on how to manage vasomotor symptoms.
+We discuss the impact of oral contraceptives on the gut microbiome and informed consent.
+We touch on how hormonal imbalances can be affected by vitamin and mineral depletion, and the therapies typically used in middle age – including IUDs, ablations, and hysterectomies.
+We dive into cycle mapping, the importance of addressing hormonal imbalances during perimenopause, and managing vasomotor symptoms.

 I hope you will gain a lot from this invaluable podcast!
 We will be sharing the second part of this show later this summer.
 Stay tuned for more!